Free State of Prussia: Educational policy

 The period of the grand coalition saw the beginning of a reform of the educational system that was initially pushed forward by the independent Minister of Education Carl Heinrich Becker.
 One of its goals was to reduce the educational disparity between urban and rural areas.

-According to the Reich constitution, the training of elementary school teachers was to be aligned with that of the higher schools.
+According to the Weimar Constitution, the training of elementary school teachers was to be aligned with that of the higher schools.
 How that was to be done was left a matter for the states.
 Some, such as Thuringia and Saxony, introduced teacher training at universities or technical universities.
 Others, including Bavaria and Württemberg, retained the old seminar method.
-In 1924 Prussia introduced a middle course using denominational pedagogic academies with a shorter training period than in a regular university course.
+In 1924, Prussia introduced a middle course using denominational pedagogic academies with a shorter training period than in a regular university course.

-Prussia increased its funding for additional educational opportunities aimed in particular at gifted blue- and white-collar workers.
-In 1928 there were 102 Aufbauschulen – schools with the goal of bringing gifted elementary school students up to high school readiness level – with 13,000 students.
-In 1928 a broad majority decided to introduce educational grants of 20,000 Reichsmarks to support the less well-off.
-Just one year later, the sum had reached 100,000 Reichsmarks, although additional increases were slowed by fiscal considerations, including on the part of the SPD.
+The government worked to promote secondary educational opportunities for gifted blue- and white-collar workers.
+In 1928, there were 102 adult education centres with 13,000 students.
+To support those with limited means who were eager to learn, a broad majority in the Landtag voted in favour of introducing 20,000 Reichsmarks in educational grants in 1928.
+One year later, the sum had reached 100,000 Reichsmarks, although additional increases were slowed by fiscal considerations, including on the part of the SPD.

-In other areas, problems of long standing were addressed, such as reducing the pupil-teacher ratio from 55 in 1911 to 38 in 1928.
-Overall, however, personnel costs in education, which placed a heavy burden on the state budget, led to the SPD at times limiting educational expenditures in opposition to its stated goals.
+The pupil-teacher ratio was reduced from 55 students per teacher in 1911 to 38 in 1928.
+Personnel costs, which placed a heavy burden on the state budget, led the SPD at times to limit educational expenditures in opposition to its stated goals.